owncloud/cdperf/README.md

 *  [K6](https://k6.io/) (if k6 should run on the host machine)

 ## Usage
-cdPerf is a collection of ready to use scripts which can used via k6 as described [here](https://k6.io/docs/get-started/running-k6/).
+cdPerf is a collection of ready to use scripts which can used via k6 as described.
+[here](https://k6.io/docs/get-started/running-k6/).

 ## How to test